 There is only one Irishman with a city and two counties named after him in American history.

-Patrick Cleburne, an Irish confederate war hero, has a city in Texas and two counties in Alabama and Arkansas named after him.
+Patrick Cleburne, who was born in County Cork and went on to become a Major-General in the Confederate States Army, has a city in Texas and two counties in Alabama and Arkansas named after him.

 The Irish immigrant, the son of a doctor who failed his own medical exams and was so ashamed he ran away to join the British Army, went on to be a confederate hero.